 Different from the cool-season, the warm-season garden is lush and crowded if I may say so.
 The flowers that would make a statement in it should be tall and vigorous.
 Here is a list of possible plants.

 Balsam is not a widely popular flower in the USA.
 It is found mostly in Indian gardens.
 Blasam is easy to grow from seed if directly sown in the ground.
-It does not tolerate too much water, which makes it great for dry climates.
+It does not tolerate too much water, making it great for dry climates.
 It also comes in different colors.
 Balsam spreads readily by spreading its seeds.

 Blue butterfly pea